 In terms of sustainability there are two peculiar aspects of the machine: the first, versatility.
 Faced with an average compatibility of 15 types, 3D4Steel allows the use of all over 150 types of steel powders available on the market.
 One machine for one job, e almost zero waste: the filtering system of the Italian 3D printer allows to recycle up to 99% of the circulated dust.

-After use in the 3D printer for steel, the exhausted filter can then be thrown directly into the metal container without risk, and with lower running costs.
+After being used in the 3D printer for steel, the exhausted filter can then be thrown directly into the metal container without risk, and with lower running costs.

 Here is a video showing 3D4Steel, the steel 3d printer, in action: